alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-step-3.png)

 * `sub rsp, 0x10` creates a space to store values of local variables.
-The space between `rbp` and `rp` is this space.
+The space between `rbp` and `rsp` is this space.
 Note that this space is large enough to store our variable of type `integer`

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-step-4.png)